Barbell Shrug

 Frequently asked

-The Barbell Shrugs primarily targets the Back.
-Supporting muscles include Forearms, Shoulders.
+The Barbell Shrug primarily targets the Traps.
+Supporting muscles include Back, Forearms, Forearm Flexors.

-Is the Barbell Shrugs a compound or isolation exercise?
+Is the Barbell Shrug a compound or isolation exercise?

-The Barbell Shrugs is a compound exercise, meaning it works multiple muscle groups and joints in a single movement.
+The Barbell Shrug is a compound exercise, meaning it works multiple muscle groups and joints in a single movement.

-What equipment do I need for the Barbell Shrugs?
+What equipment do I need for the Barbell Shrug?

 You need the following equipment: Barbell.

-The Barbell Shrugs is rated as beginner difficulty.
+The Barbell Shrug is rated as beginner difficulty.
 It is suitable for those new to resistance training.

 Similar exercises